dd32/td-gh-ex/readme.txt

 === Apelle uno ===

-Contributors: DevFabio
-Tags: blog, custom-menu, featured-images, right-sidebar, sticky-post, full-width-template Requires at least: 4.8
+Tags: blog, custom-menu, featured-images, threaded-comments, translation-ready, right-sidebar, sticky-post, full-width-template
+Requires at least: 4.0
-Tested up to: 5.6
+Tested up to: 5.1
-Requires PHP: 5.6
-Stable tag: trunk

-Copyright (c) 2019-2020 by Invent Your Trade  (https://inventyourtrade.it/) This Theme is distributed under the terms of the GNU GPL.
+Copyright (c) 2019 by Invent Your Trade  (https://inventyourtrade.it/) This Theme is distributed under the terms of the GNU GPL.

 License: GNU General Public License v2.0